jbamford/jbamford.github.io/_posts/2022-12-24-Note-Taking.markdown

 Also, one of the best parts of a Roam Research/Zettelkasten note-taking system is you can link to other notes from a note.
 This creates a web of interlining information building up to your “Second Brain”.

 ### Routine
-Every day I run a custom python script that will pull in today’s event from my Google Calender(more on this another day).
+Every day I run a custom python script that will pull in today’s event from my Google Calender(more on this another day).([another day came](https://jbamford.github.io/Note-Taking-Script/))

 This script creates:
 * One daily Journal File(with link references to the meeting files)